-It sounds simple, but replacing old door handles with shiny fresh ones can bring a whole new look to your home.
+It sounds simple, but replacing old door handles with shiny new ones can bring a whole new look to your home.
 Before you get started, think about the kind of handles you want to install.
-Are you looking to add some art deco charm with vintage-style knobs and handles, or are you after a more modern look?
+Are you looking to add some art deco charm with vintage-style knobs and handles, or would you like a more modern look?
 Hot tip: Locks and handles fit together in different ways, so read the instructions.

 AAI LIMITED TRADING AS AAMI AAMI Home Building and Home Contents Insurance, Landlord Insurance, Strata Insurance, Car Insurance, Motorcycle Insurance, NSW and SA CTP Insurance, ACT MAI Insurance, Caravan Insurance, Business Insurance and Travel Insurance are issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
 Registered Office, Level 28, 266 George St, Brisbane QLD 4000.